tomludlow2/n3rgy_node/README.md

 Replace `"end_date"` with the end date for your request (specify today and you will get the most up to date info they have although there is a delay with n3rgy data (typically 12 hours or so))
 Replace `"gas_consumption"` with the factor that converts your reading to kWh.
 To find this, look on your energy bill for a section under Gas Charges.
 Typically: `Gas UNITS x Calorific Value x Volume Correction / Modifier`  e.g. `Units x Calorific Value(40.1) * Volume Correction (1.02264) / 3.6 = 11.3910733` for my supply.
 Set this value to 1 if your n3rgy account is supplying energy in kWh already.
+Replace `"bearer_token"` with the bearer token for your instance of my InfluxDBAPI if using this

 ## Collecting Consumption Data